alanjameschapman/whiteboard/docs/TESTING.md

 ### Responsiveness

 The responsiveness to different screen sizes was checked throughout the project.
-Results for MVP and final site are shown below.
+Results for MVP and final site are shown below, the main visual difference being fonts.

 | Stage | iPhone 6/7/8 | iPad | Laptop
 | :-: | :-: | :-: | :-: |